jonathansrinivasan/ViT_paper/README.md

 A model that unifies ViTs and CNNs by adjusting the ratios of MSAs and Convs.

 Design:
-• Alternately replace Conv blocks with MSA blocks from the end of a baseline CNN model.
+• Replace Conv blocks with MSA blocks from the end of a baseline CNN model.
 • If the added MSA block does not improve predictive performance, replace a Conv block located at the end of an earlier stage with an MSA block.
 • Use more heads and higher hidden dimensions for MSA blocks in late stages.